 Playing as the big stack is no different now than how it was just before the bubble.
 You should continue to play very aggressively with the same Big Stack Strategy detailed here.

-Your prime objective as the Big Stack is to eliminate the other players and go into heads up play as the chip leader.
+Your prime objective as the Big Stack is to use your chip advantage to apply pressure and build your lead — so when one of your opponents is eliminated you go into heads up play as the chip leader.

 Playing as the Middle Stack